As much as we may love our jobs, we're all susceptible to burnout.

 2. Set work-life boundaries.

-Setting boundaries can also look like proactively letting your supervisors and teams know when you feel like you can or cannot take on specific tasks.
-You'll set yourself up for success because you know what you're capable of doing and won't create unrealistic expectations for yourself.
+Pro tip: Setting boundaries can also look like proactively letting your supervisors and teams know when you feel like you can or cannot take on specific tasks.
+Even if your plate is full, it should still be manageable.

 3. Use breaks to do something fun and rewarding.